IRTakan/CryptoClustering/README.md

 - Create a new DataFrame with the PCA data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-- The first five rows of the PCA DataFrame should appear as follows:
+- The first five rows of the PCA DataFrame appears as follows:

 <img src="https://github.com/IRTakan/CryptoClustering/blob/main/images/PCA_DataFrame.png">